Azure/container-upstream/process/graduation_guidelines.md

 ![AzCU Maturity Process](../images/maturity-diagram.png)

 ## Sandbox Stage
-Sandbox projects are "early stage" projects that warrant experimentation.
+Sandbox projects are early stage projects that warrant experimentation.
 The project should be beneficial to Azure and the Cloud Native community, open to contributions from the public and have well-founded aspiration.